-This "limited edition" concept leaves many consumers to believe they are not just getting something other people won't be able to buy in the future (the exclusivity factor), but that high purchase prices often associated with collectibles are justifiable because the consumer is really buying an investment.
+This "limited edition" concept leaves many consumers to believe they are not just getting something other people won't be able to buy in the future—the exclusivity factor—but that the high purchase price often associated with collectibles is justifiable because the consumer is buying an investment.

-The reality is that simply limiting an item to a finite quantity does not necessarily increase its monetary value or collectability -- but it creates a demand for something where there otherwise might not really be much of one.
+The reality is that simply limiting an item to a finite quantity does not necessarily increase its monetary value or collectability.
+However, it creates a demand for something where there otherwise might not be much of one.

 The next time you watch a television ad or infomercial, count how many use the term "exclusive offer" (or "limited") is used.
-Exclusive offers to "call in the next 20 minutes"(that are usually repeated so often there really is no exclusivity) sell products, not just because of the deal itself, but because of human nature.
-Consumers like to feel that they have gotten a better deal than someone else (by calling in 20 minutes).
+Exclusive offers to "call in the next 20 minutes,"—that usually repeated so often there really is no true exclusivity—sell products.
+They sell not just because of the deal itself, but because of human nature.
+Consumers like to feel that they have gotten a better deal than someone else.

 Before you scrap your idea, try promoting it with a "limited time only" approach, or with an "exclusive Internet savings" offer.

 If "limited" does not work, suggest a 15% discount if the customer subscribes to your newsletter, follows you on Facebook, or even sends out a Tweet or blog post about your business.
-This marketing approach allows someone to "earn" something others do not get by simple merit - the discount.
+This marketing approach allows someone to "earn" something others do not get by simply merit.